ipfs-inactive/blog/content/post/117-js-ipfs-0.53.md

 If you fire it up, you’ll see progress and file import events appearing before the upload request has completed, something that’s not been possible with the `ipfs-http-client` until now.

 What’s next?
-We”re going to extend the [gRPC][] implementation to all streaming methods and get a server into `go-IPFS` so you can use the same client with that implementation too.
+We’re going to extend the [gRPC][] implementation to all streaming methods and get a server into `go-IPFS` so you can use the same client with that implementation too.

 The full-duplex streaming capability opens up all sorts of interesting possibilities, for example, opening up the full libp2p API over HTTP instead of the limited subset that we currently support.